johlun99/commit-buddy/README.md

 An AI-powered git companion for enhanced development workflow.
 Commit Buddy helps you write better commit messages, generate PR descriptions, create unit tests, and more!

+## DEMO
+In the files there is a demo-video which shows the functionallity of the project

 ## Features

 - **📝 PR Description Generation**: Automatically generate comprehensive PR descriptions from commit messages and code changes